Skip to content

 • Job Responsibilities: Prevent, diagnose, and treat disease and injury in children.

 • Skills: Patience is a big component of working in pediatrics.
-Patients are young enough that they are unable to explain or have a difficult time articulating any issues.
+Patients are young enough that they may be unable to explain or have a difficult time articulating any issues.
 Pediatricians should also be organized, compassionate, dexterous, and detail-oriented.

 24. Anesthesiologist